thijsbrentjens/geoserver/src/community/tjs/README.md

 Among things to do are:

-- improve stability of the configuration and restarting.
-On some systems there have been issues with reloading the config.
 - support for management of joined output files and removing joins / clearing the cache after a pre-configured time
-- access restrictions on operations (TODO: test if Geoserver securtiy system works properly already)
 - user manual
-- fix tests for the postgres connection of data stores
+- fix tests for the postgres connection of data stores, make it file-based

 Related projects
 ===========